tobias-weiss-ai-xr/tobias-weiss-ai-xr.github.io/content/story/index.md

 My research topic is how to provide adaptive user assistance in the forthcoming virtual commerce domain.
 A good timing for help offerings and appearing elements in the user interface are key for such adaptive user assistance.
 I am also pursuing in the question how to integrate artificial intelligence piplines into learning and business applications.
+The pictures below give some impressions of my experiments.

 <center>
     <img src="img/vr-experiments.jpg" width="45%">